 - When the pan is hot, add the salmon skin side up.
 Sear for 4-5 minutes, or until salmon easily releases from the bottom of the pan.
 Sear skin side down for 4-5 minutes, or until salmon is cooked through and flakes easily with a fork.
 Remove salmon from pan to a plate and cover with aluminum foil to keep warm.

 - Add the chard stems and season with salt and pepper.
 Stir to coat.
 Cover the pan and allow to cook for 3-4 minutes, or until tender.
+You can add a little water to the pan if things are sticking too much.

 - Remove from heat and stir in lemon juice.